 1

-When you make changes to your function, manually stop the server (e.g. Ctrl-C in Powershell) and run the above command again.
-If you want the server to automatically restart when you make changes to your function, you can remove the --no-reload option or use --reload, but on Windows this is known to not work as expected so we recommend using --no-reload.
+When you make changes to your function, manually stop the server (Ctrl + C) and run the above command again.
+If you want the server to automatically restart when you make changes to your function, you can remove the --no-reload option or use --reload, but on Windows this is known to cause issues so we recommend using --no-reload.

 To learn more, see the concepts section.